sequint/angular-practice/README.md

-# angular-practice
+# Angular Practice

-Practice with angular
+Repo to hold some practice projects in Angular.